chrissimpkins/Crunch/docs/MACOSGUI.md

 Note that you must use `brew cask install` and not `brew install`!

-Upgrade a previous install to the latest version with:
+Automatically upgrade a previous install to the latest version with:

 ```
-$ brew cask uninstall crunch && brew cask install crunch
+$ brew cask upgrade
 ```

 ### 2. Install with dmg Installer